 Engine sputtering - If you are driving at a consistently high speed and your engine suddenly starts sputtering before returning to normal, this means that the fuel pump cannot provide a constant stream of fuel to the engine at the ideal pressure.
 If you are experiencing this, feel free to drive over to Olympic Auto & Truck Service LLC so we can check out your fuel pump.

 Stalling at high temperatures - Stalling with a combination of a high internal temperature in your vehicle usually means there is a problem with your fuel pump's motor.

-Loss of power under stress - If you experience a loss of power when you are driving uphill in Baltimore County, County, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.
+Loss of power under stress - If you experience a loss of power when you are driving uphill in Baltimore County, carrying a heavy load, or even while accelerating, this indicates that the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.

-If you are experiencing one or more of these symptoms with your vehicle and are in the 21205 area or nearby, you can bring your car to Olympic Auto & Truck Service LLC in Baltimore County, County County to get it fixed up or to get a fuel pump replacement.
+If you are experiencing one or more of these symptoms with your vehicle and are in the 21205 area or nearby, you can bring your car to Olympic Auto & Truck Service LLC in Baltimore County to get it fixed or get a fuel pump replacement.

 To schedule an appointment with Olympic Auto & Truck Service LLC in Baltimore, give us a call at 410-327-8242 or schedule an appointment online at https://olympicautomd.com/.
 Olympic Auto & Truck Service LLC: Quality you Can Trust, at a Fair Price!.